Skip to content

 Still, the VA still has a long way to go, as stories continue to surface of veterans wrongly denied in their MST claims, including PTSD claims arising from military sexual trauma.
 A 2018 report from the VA Inspector General’s office called “Denied Posttraumatic Stress Disorder Claims Related to Military Sexual Trauma” found that during just a six-month period in 2017, VA officials improperly refused benefits to more than 1,300 veterans (most of them women).

 There is no VA rating specifically and directly for military sexual trauma.
-Since MST isn’t directly provided a rating by the VA, some may assume that they have no chance of getting the benefits they need.
+Since MST isn’t directly provided a rating by the VA, some may assume they have no chance of getting the benefits they need.

 Still, because military sexual trauma is hard to talk about or think about, and there is often shame and stigma associated with it, it’s often overlooked as a disability to pursue.